fouzdertech/business-suite-doc/customer-support/knowledge-base.md

 ## Overview

-CloudOnex Business Suite's Knowledge Base module helps you create, organize, and share helpful information with your customers and staff.
+FouzderIT Business Suite's Knowledge Base module helps you create, organize, and share helpful information with your customers and staff.
 This self-service platform reduces support inquiries while providing instant access to important information.

 ## Creating Articles